 - A few Walt Disney shorts did this.
 One short had a dancing Mickey Mouse playing the trope straight and inverting the trope seconds later.

-- Ends the intro for Joking Around with the Little Clowns teaser, without the usual scream or musical crescendo.
+- Ends the intro for the Joking Around with the Little Clowns teaser, without the usual scream or musical crescendo.

 - Ends the intro for Mowgli's Brothers.
 Inverted frame-for-frame after the commercial break.